-This year's HowTheLightGetsIn is presided over by musical icon in-the-making Sandi Thom, Starsailor frontman James Walsh, gypsy dance masters Molotov Jukebox, Hot Chip's Alexis Taylor and two of Britain's greatest DJs Mr. Scruff and Andrew Weatherall.
+Past HowTheLightGetsIn events have been presided over by the likes of musical icon in-the-making Sandi Thom, Starsailor frontman James Walsh, gypsy dance masters Molotov Jukebox, Hot Chip's Alexis Taylor and two of Britain's greatest DJs Mr. Scruff and Andrew Weatherall.

 Ever since the Noisettes were catapulted to fame by their 2009 single 'Don't Upset the Rhythm', the party has lived on from Glastonbury to Wireless.
 With a front singer that's a "living, breathing manifestation of the rock & roll spirit, with a voice equal parts Iggy Pop and Billie Holiday", we're in for a treat.

 "One of the rowdiest live acts in London" Rolling Stone